Greenhouse gases: documentation of statistics

 The high quality and continuous improvement of the inventory is ensured by producing the annual inventory systematically in four main phases: planning, preparation, evaluation and improvement.
 During the different phases of the inventory process a clear set of documentation is produced, which makes up the basis for the inventory’s transparency.
 The documentation enables external evaluation of the inventory as well as a repeat of it, if needed.
 Analysing the experiences of the year before, taking note of inspection feedback and planning the new inventory round accordingly create the preconditions for production of even better inventories.

 Quality management requires comprehensive guidance of activities.
 The quality management framework of the field of statistics is the European Statistics Code of Practice (CoP).
-The frameworks complement each other.
 The quality criteria of Official Statistics of Finland are also compatible with the European Statistics Code of Practice.

 Further information: Quality management | Statistics Finland (stat.fi)